alantech/alanlang-docs/src/user_types.md

 }
 ```

-The redundant `typename` in that example will also eventually be eliminated by type inference, reducing it to just:
+Or relying on type inference it is reduced to just:

 ```alan
 const myVal = new typename {